 What does the Becketwood monthly operations charge cover?

-Your Becketwood bill covers 24 hr. on-site security, a repair and replacement reserve, management, upkeep of restaurant and common areas, heat and central air conditioning, water, trash removal, laundry facilities, grounds upkeep, snow removal, building maintenance, standard cable TV and internet.
+Your Becketwood bill covers 24 hr. on-site front desk staff, a repair and replacement reserve, management, upkeep of restaurant and common areas, heat and central air conditioning, water, trash removal, laundry facilities, grounds upkeep, snow removal, building maintenance, standard cable TV and internet.
 Additional charges include real estate taxes, electric and parking.